This post may contain affiliate links. Please see my disclosure policy for details.

 Looking for more Outlander locations in Glasgow?

-Glasgow has plenty of Outlander locations and you’ll need at least a day to explore them all, you can find a whole list here.
+Glasgow has plenty of Outlander locations and you’ll need at least a day to explore them all, you can find a whole list of Outlander locations in Glasgow here.

 Or, head an hour out of Glasgow to visit the Devil’s Pulpit, a fairytale cavern in the countryside.